Farm Household Income Estimates

 See the Farm Household Income and Characteristics data product table for statistics on principal farm operator household finances for recent years.

-2022 Income Varies by Farm Type
+2023 Household Income Varies by Farm Type

-The USDA, Economic Research Service (ERS) developed a family farm typology that considers annual gross cash farm income combined with the occupational characteristics of principal farm operators to classify farms into more homogeneous groups.
-In the USDA, ERS typology, farms with less than $350,000 in annual gross cash farm income are classified as small farms and are further subdivided based on the self-reported primary occupation of the farm’s principal operator.
-If the operator reports being retired or having a primary occupation other than farming, the farm is classified as a residence farm.
-If they report farming as their primary occupation and they are not retired from farming, the farm is classified as intermediate.
-Commercial farms are family farms with $350,000 or more in gross cash farm income, regardless of the principal operator’s primary occupation.
-In contrast to residence and intermediate farms, commercial farm households derive most of their income from farming activities (see the Farm Household Income and Characteristics data product table on principal farm operator household finances, by farm typology, 2022).
+In the USDA, ERS typology, family farms with less than $350,000 in annual gross cash farm income are classified as small farms and are further subdivided based on the self-reported primary occupation of the farm’s principal operator.
+If the operator reports being retired or having a primary occupation other than farming, the small farm is classified as a residence farm.
+If they report farming as their primary occupation and they are not retired from farming, the small farm is classified as intermediate.
+Commercial farms are farms with $350,000 or more in gross cash farm income, regardless of the principal operator’s primary occupation.
+In contrast to residence and intermediate farms, commercial farm households derive most of their income from farming activities (see the Farm Household Income and Characteristics data product table on principal farm operator household finances, by farm typology, 2023).

 Commodity Specialization

 A farm's specialization is determined by the one commodity or group of commodities that makes up at least 50 percent of the farm's total value of agricultural production (see glossary).
-In any given year, production and market conditions will vary for farms that specialize in different commodities Household income variation may also stem from differences in scale of operation and how much income the operator and other household members can earn off the farm.
+In any given year, production and market conditions will vary for farms that specialize in different commodities.
+Household income variation may also stem from differences in scale of operation and how much income the operator and other household members earn off the farm.
 For example, with its extensive and ongoing time demands, managing a dairy farm rarely permits an operator to work many hours off-farm.

 Income by Farm Resource Region